sigsep/sigsep-mus-eval/README.md

 }
 ```

-B. if you use the dataset for any other purpose, you can cite the software release
+B. if you use the software for any other purpose, you can cite the software release

 [![DOI](https://zenodo.org/badge/120666367.svg)](https://zenodo.org/badge/latestdoi/120666367)